pybricks/sphinx-issues-minimal/source/bugs.rst

 4. Overridden signature is ignored
 ------------------------------------------

-A custom signature is provided, but it isn't used to make the docstrings.
+If a custom signature is provided for methods, it isn't used to make the docstrings.

+.. autoclass:: bugs.MyClass
+    :no-members:

+    .. automethod:: my_method

 .. autoclass:: bugs.MyInt
     :no-members: